 New Relic histograms translated from OpenTelemetry metrics have the same query semantics as other New Relic histograms.
 Namely, the

 histogram() NRQL function can be used to represent the histogram with a configurable number of buckets and bucket width.
-Note that you may see larger bucket counts at the endpoint buckets.
+We translate cumulative histograms into delta histograms, so they are queried the same way a delta histogram would be queried.
+Note for explicit bounds histograms, that you may see larger bucket counts at the endpoint buckets.
 This is because we are adding negative and positive infinity bound OpenTelemetry buckets into a zero width New Relic bucket.

-TIMESERIES keyword is not supported for New Relic histograms.
+TIMESERIES keyword is not supported for New Relic histograms unless charing